 Ph.D. - 2012

 M.A. - 2007

 B.A. - 2004

 Tali Boritz, Ph.D., C.Psych is an Assistant Professor in the Clinical Psychology Program in the Department of Psychology at York University.
 Dr. Boritz completed her Ph.D. in Clinical Psychology at York University in 2012.
-She completed her predoctoral internship at St. Josephs Healthcare in Hamilton, Ontario, where she received specialized training in the treatment of borderline personality disorder (BPD) and complex trauma.
-Dr. Boritz completed a postdoctoral research fellowship at the BPD Clinic at the Centre for Addiction and Mental Health (CAMH).
-Prior to joining the clinical psychology area at York, she was a staff psychologist and clinician-scientist CAMH and an Assistant Professor in the Department of Psychiatry at the University of Toronto.
+Prior to joining the clinical psychology area at York, she was a staff psychologist and researcher at the Centre for Addiction and Mental Health and an Assistant Professor in the Department of Psychiatry at the University of Toronto.
 She is currently a Collaborator Scientist at CAMH.
-Her research at York University and CAMH focus on psychotherapy process and outcome and psychotherapy training in BPD treatments.
+Her research focuses on elucidating transtheoretical processes of change associated with clinical outcomes, and innovative approaches to psychotherapy training.

 Other Research Outputs

 College of Psychologists of Ontario

 Registered Clinical Psychologist